mangapress/mangapress/readme.txt

 2. screenshot-2.jpg
 3. screenshot-3.jpg
 4. screenshot-4.jpg

 == Credits ==

-(c) 2008-2014 Jess C. Green
+(c) 2008-2014 Jessica C. Green

 Found a bug?
 Or did you find a bug and figure out a fix?
-Visit [Manga+Press Support @ WordPress.org](http://wordpress.org/support/plugin/mangapress/), or my [GitHub page](https://github.com/jesgs/mangapress/) to make a bug report, or email me at support@manga-press.com.
-Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info.
+Visit http://www.manga-press.com/ or email me at support@manga-press.com.
+Please include screenshots, WordPress version, a list of any other plugins you might have installed, or code (if you figured out a fix).
 Be as detailed as possible.

 For updates, you can visit http://www.manga-press.com/

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA